JumpGateio/Users/docs/2-Core Concepts/1-Social Authentication.md

 `social_id` (the user's ID with that provider) and the `avatar` (any avatar the user may have set for them).
 So if you allow multiple providers, a user will have multiple records in this table that you can use as needed.

+It will also log the last provider the user logged in through in the `users` table on the `authenticated_as` column.

 ## Models
 Now that you have a new database, you should create a link for the `User` model to access the `Social` model.
-We have done this for you in that you just need to have your User model use the `NukaCode\Users\Traits\HasSocials` trait and you're done.
+We have done this for you in that you just need to have your User model use the `JumpGate\Users\Traits\HasSocials` trait and you're done.

 > Make sure you add this since the login process expects the `addSocial()` and `hasProvider()` methods to exist on the